What is the Half-Year Convention for Depreciation?

 How and when depreciation is calculated directly affects an organization’s tax status.
 A half-year convention does not require taxpayers to prove when the fixed asset was placed into service.
 Instead, the U.S. Internal Revenue Service (IRS) created a rule that assumes fixed assets are placed into service on July 1st of the year it was actually placed in service.

-The IRS created the rule because taxpayers would be enticed to purchase fixed assets in the second half of the year and unethically claim full depreciation deductions.
-As for taxpayers, the rule eliminates the hassle of keeping records that prove when a fixed asset was put into service.
-It would be assumed to be put into service on July 1st.
+The IRS created the rule because taxpayers would be enticed to purchase fixed assets in the second half of the year and aggressively claim full depreciation deductions.
+As for taxpayers, the rule clearly outlines how much depreciation can be deducted in the first year as the asset is assumed to be put into service on July 1st.